 - iron in prenatal vitamins

-Adding fiber-rich bananas may help.
-Research shows that vitamin B-6 may help relieve nausea and vomiting in early pregnancy.
+Adding fiber-rich bananas may help. shows that vitamin B-6 may help relieve nausea and vomiting in early pregnancy.

 Berries are rich in:

 - vitamin C

 They also contain phytonutrients like flavonoids and anthocyanins.

 Unless you have gestational diabetes, carbohydrates should account for 50 to 60 percent of your pregnancy calories each day.
 Carbohydrates give you much-needed energy, and pass easily through your placenta to nourish your baby.